jajoosiddhant/Advanced-Embedded-Software-Development-AESD/Modules (HW3)/README.md

 All the parameters i.e the array of animal types, animal name and count can be passed in the animal_list file.

 The program supports the following features:
-->Displaying all the animal types obtained as parameters including the duplicates.
+- Displaying all the animal types obtained as parameters including the duplicates.
-->Allocating dynamic memory to construct nodes for the linked list as required.
+- Allocating dynamic memory to construct nodes for the linked list as required.
-->Displaying all the animal types without the duplicates in a sorted array alphabetically.
+- Displaying all the animal types without the duplicates in a sorted array alphabetically.
-->Returns the number of nodes in the sorted linked list.
+- Returns the number of nodes in the sorted linked list.
-->The total amount of dynamic memory allocated.
+- The total amount of dynamic memory allocated.
-->Displaying all the animal types as filtered list based on the parameters.
+- Displaying all the animal types as filtered list based on the parameters.
-->Deallocating Dynamic memory on module exit and printing the amount of memory freed on exit.
+- Deallocating Dynamic memory on module exit and printing the amount of memory freed on exit.
-->Returns the number of nodes in the filtered linked list.
+- Returns the number of nodes in the filtered linked list.
-->Prints the amount of time to insert and remove the module using *do_timeofday* system call.
+- Prints the amount of time to insert and remove the module using *do_timeofday* system call.

-**sudo insmod animal_sort.ko $(cat animal_list)** is used to insert the module.
+`sudo insmod animal_sort.ko $(cat animal_list)` is used to insert the module.
-Using the **lsmod** command would display all the current modules.
+Using the `lsmod` command would display all the current modules.
-**sudo rmmod animal_sort.ko** is used to remove the module.
+`sudo rmmod animal_sort.ko` is used to remove the module.
 The folder also consists of a **MAKEFILE** to cross-compile the module code for Beaglebone Green on UBUNTU using buildroot.
 The Makefile generates the **.ko** file.